|240 Headlight Page

 or ANY film where thickness is not clearly advertised!

-I put thin universal Lamin-x film on this headlight and a rock killed it.
+I put thin universal Lamin-x film on this headlight below and a rock killed it immediately.

 This universal Lamin-x film I used first turned out to measure only 8 mil thick (0.008 inch or 0.2 mm).
 Perhaps this thickness would be OK for paint, but it did not protect my headlight at all.